grisuno/LazyOwn/COMMANDS.md

 Manual execution:
 1. Run the `getcap -r /` command to list file capabilities recursively from the root directory.
 2. Redirect standard error to `/dev/null` to suppress error messages.
+3. Copy to clipboard the command to appy in the victim machine.
 Dependencies:
 - `getcap` must be installed on the system.